All 4 federal prosecutors quit Stone case after DOJ overrules prosecutors on sentencing request

-The four federal prosecutors who took the case against longtime Donald Trump confidant Roger Stone to trial withdrew their involvement Tuesday after top Justice Department officials disavowed and undercut them by reducing the government's recommended sentence against Stone.
+In an extraordinary move, all four federal prosecutors who took the case against longtime Donald Trump confidant Roger Stone to trial withdrew Tuesday after top Justice Department officials undercut them and disavowed the government's recommended sentence against Stone.

-The stunning and politically charged decision to reduce prosecutors' recommended sentence of up to nine years came hours after Trump publicly criticized it, immediately raising questions about the Justice Department's independence from political pressure.
-Although prosecutors called for prison time for Stone in a revised filing Tuesday afternoon, they said "far less" would be appropriate.
-Ultimately, the presiding judge in the case will have the final say on Stone's sentence.
+The mass withdrawal of the career prosecutors on the case was a stunning response to the Justice Department's controversial and politically charged decision to reduce prosecutors' recommended sentence of up to nine years, which came just hours after Trump publicly criticized it on Twitter.

+The rapid fire developments in the case -- the prosecutors' withdrawals came one by one through court filings over the course of two hours Tuesday afternoon -- spilled tensions between top Justice Department brass and the career prosecutors into the open, raising questions about the Justice Department's independence from political pressure.
+In a new filing Tuesday, the US Attorney's office in Washington revised the sentencing recommendation to be "far less" than the seven-to-nine years recommended on Monday.
+It was not signed by any of the prosecutors who worked the case.

-That recommendation led Trump overnight Tuesday to bemoan what he called a "horrible and very unfair situation."
+Trump weighed in on Twitter overnight on Tuesday, calling it a "horrible and very unfair situation."

 "The real crimes were on the other side, as nothing happens to them.
 Cannot allow this miscarriage of justice!"
 Trump said.
-He later told reporters in the Oval Office that he didn't ask the Justice Department to change the sentencing recommendation.
+On Tuesday afternoon, Trump told reporters in the Oval Office that he didn't ask the Justice Department to change the sentencing recommendation.

+By midday Tuesday, a senior Justice Department officials said that the original sentencing recommendation from the prosecutors, transmitted to a judge and signed off on by the office's top prosecutor, had not been communicated to leadership at the Justice Department.

-Tuesday afternoon, federal prosecutors asked for Stone to still be sentenced to prison, though for "far less" than the office had asked for a day earlier, according to a new filing.
-The prosecutors decline to say how much time in prison Stone should serve.
+In the revised sentencing recommendation, filed Tuesday afternoon, federal prosecutors asked for Stone to still be sentenced to prison, but said it should be "far less" than the office had asked for a day earlier.
+The prosecutors declined to say how much time in prison Stone should serve.

 "While it remains the position of the United States that a sentence of incarceration is warranted here, the government respectfully submits that the range of 87 to 108 months presented as the applicable advisory Guidelines range would not be appropriate or serve the interests of justice in this case," the prosecutors write.